oceanxsec/m8_converter/README.md

 1. Converts the file if it
     1. is a `wav` file
     1. is not 16-bit
-1. Otherwise, copies the file
+1. Otherwise, copies the file unless it is an `asd` file

 ## Usage